progranet/OMeta.Lua/readme.md

 innerResult = "[" inner:(~"]" .)* "]"
 ```
 #### Result binding
-In OMeta the value of the last Node in current Sequence (whole Rule, current alternative of Choice, subexpression in parentheses, etc.) becomes value of the result of this Sequence.
-This behavior can be changed by the result binding - binding to the *result* [pseudo-variable](#pseudo-variables) (`$^` or `$result`):
+In OMeta a value of the last Node in the current Sequence becomes a value of the result of this Sequence.
+In OMeta/Lua this behavior can be changed by the *result binding* - binding to the *result* [pseudo-variable](#pseudo-variables) (`$^` or `$result`):
 ```lua
 expInParens  = "(" $^:exp ")",
 expsWithSemi = exps:($^:exp ";")* last:exp ";"? [exps:append(last)]
 ```
-The result binding allows to arbitrary choose result value.
+The result binding allows to arbitrary choose a value of the result.

 #### Scoping
 The scope of a variable is lexical.
 For the Rule parameters this is a whole Rule body, but for the user defined variables the scope begins from a point of name binding and it lasts until (first of the below):